 In order to be considered for BAC membership under this rule, an organization must be a "qualified, interested organization."
-"Qualified, interested organization" means a unit of the executive branch or a formally organized corporation or association representing a viable and identifiable group of covered employers or covered employees as determined by the BAC in its sole discretion.
+"Qualified, interested organization" means a unit of the executive branch or a formally organized corporation or association representing a viable and identifiable group of covered employees as determined by the BAC in its sole discretion.